Purple Yellow Charlotte Pudding OP13 Deck Guide – One Piece Card Game

 With 12,000 Power, Linlin is a scary attacker, and without a blocker, your opponent will struggle to stop her swings.
 A couple of attacks on their Leader can quickly create a win condition, especially if they lack the defenses to keep up.

-Low-cost Blockers
+Low-cost Blocker

 If you don’t find the 6-cost Charlotte Katakuri by turn 3, Viola is an alternative.
-She flips all your Life cards face-down, allowing you to reactivate your Leader’s ramp effect.
+She flips all your Life cards face down, allowing you to reactivate your Leader’s ramp effect.
 You’re not ramping for 2 Don, but the 1 Don you gain is still worth it if you’re going second.
+Beyond that, Viola provides another valuable ability—letting you look at all of your opponent’s Life cards and rearrange them in any order.
+This gives you crucial insight into their resources while also allowing you to delay key card draws or trigger effects, potentially disrupting their game plan.
+Viola, being a 2-Don blocker, means she can be played on Don 10 along with one of your 8-cost Charlotte Katakuri, having her on the field to shut down one of the opponent’s attacks.

 Counter Events